JamesHarrison/otdrs/README.md

 * EXFO MaxTester and FTBx OTDRs
 * EXFO iOLM files exported to SOR from EXFO FastReporter3

+Further test files are desired and should be submitted to the author or as a pull request with tests against known values.

 ## Interpretation

 To actually interpet any of this data correctly you are going to need to read SR-4731, which can be found [here](https://telecom-info.telcordia.com/site-cgi/ido/docs.cgi?ID=SEARCH&DOCUMENT=SR-4731&) for around $750.

-This parser makes no attempt to correctly interpret the resulting data from the SOR file format, merely to make it accessible.
+This parser makes no attempt to correctly interpret the resulting data from the SOR file format, merely to make it accessible for applications to perform correct interpretation.
+Actually locating events and measuring cable data based on OTDR data requires careful consideration of data offsets (e.g. front panel to user offset, scaling factors, etc).

 ## License

+GPLv3 has been selected specifically to drive improved open source engagement with equipment manufacturers and developers of OTDR processing software in an industry that has struggled with open data exchange, proprietary (and vendor-locked) software, and poor maintenance of existing software.

 otdrs - a SOR file parsing tool
 Copyright (C) 2020 James Harrison